Biendeo/Advent-Of-Code-2017/README.md

 ### Day 16: Permutation Promenade
 Take in a file of instructions and compute the end state of a list of positions after those instructions.

+### Day 17: Spinlock
+Take in a step amount, and compute a circular buffer of integers based on that.